 Honestly, this is a big factor.

 I'll let you in on a little secret...
 I'm currently wrapping up my last semester of college, and when I graduate, I will have a degree in History and a minor in Bible & Theology.
 Not English with a concentration in Creative Writing.
-Do you want to know why?
+Do you want to know why?2) COMMERCIAL OR LITERARY?

 Because I write Historical Fiction.
 Plain and simple.
 I do research when I'm world-building for my manuscripts and over the last four years, my education has really helped my research skills.
 I've also gathered a lot of fodder for storytelling during history lectures.